 Right to withdraw consent

-If we are processing your personal data on the legal basis of consent, you are entitled to withdraw your consent at any time (see Contact Us Section 1.2).
-However, the withdrawal of your consent will not invalidate any processing we carried out prior to your withdrawal and based on your consent.
+If we are processing your personal data on the legal basis of consent, you are entitled to withdraw your consent at any time (see Contact Us section 1.2).
+However, your withdrawal of your consent will not invalidate any previous processing we carried out which was based on your consent.

 You can request a copy of the personal data we hold about you.

-You have the right to request that we correct any inaccuracies in the personal data we hold about you and complete any personal data where this is incomplete.
+You have the right to request that we correct any inaccuracies in the personal data we hold about you and that we complete any personal data where it is incomplete.

-You have the right to request that your personal data be deleted in certain circumstances including where:
+You have the right to request that your personal data is deleted in certain circumstances, including where:

 We can continue to use your personal data:

-Where you have provided personal data to us, you have a right to receive such personal data back in a structured, commonly-used and machine-readable format, and to have those data transmitted to a third-party data controller without hindrance but in each case only where:
+Where you have provided personal data, you have a right to have it returned in a structured, commonly-used and machine-readable format You also have a right to have the data transmitted to a third-party controller without hindrance but in each case only where:

-You have a right not to be subjected to decisions based solely on automated processing, including profiling, which produce legal effects concerning you or similarly significantly affects you other than where the decision is:
+With certain exceptions, you have a right not to be subjected to decisions based solely on automated processing which produce legal effects concerning you or which significantly affect you.

-Where we base a decision solely on automated decision-making, you will always be entitled to have a person review the decision so that you can contest it and put your point of view and circumstances forward.
+Where we base a decision solely on automated decision-making, you will always be entitled to have a person review the decision, so that you can contest it and explain your point of view and circumstances.

-You have the right to lodge a complaint with the Data Protection Authority, in particular in the Member State of your residence, place of work or place of an alleged infringement, if you consider that the processing of your personal data infringes the GDPR.
+If you consider that the processing of your personal data infringes the GDPR, you have the right to lodge a complaint with the Data Protection Authority, in particular in the Member State of your residence, place of work or place of an alleged infringement,

 We keep our Privacy Notice under regular review.
-If we make any changes, we will post those changes here and update the “Last Updated” date at the bottom of this Privacy Notice.
-However, if we make material changes to our Privacy Notice we will notify you in writing such as by email or by means of a prominent notice on our website prior to the change becoming effective.
+If we make any changes, we will post those changes here and update the “Last updated” date at the bottom of this Privacy Notice.
+However, if we make material changes to our Privacy Notice, we will notify you in writing by email or by means of a prominent notice on our website before the change becomes effective.
 Please check back frequently to see any updates or changes to our Privacy Notice.